-The approximately \$15,500 acquisition cost was funded with existing cash and credit facilities.
+The \$15,420 of consideration paid in this acquisition was funded with existing cash and credit facilities.
 Approximately \$3,200 of the purchase price was paid into a segregated escrow account which was set aside to fund potential indemnity claims that may be made by the Company against the Sellers in connection with the inaccuracy of certain representations and warranties made by Sellers or related to the breach or nonperformance of certain other actions or conditions related to the acquisition, for a period of 15 months from the acquisition date.
-The Company cannot estimate the probability or likelihood of bringing such indemnity claims against the Sellers or their related costs at this time.
+The Company is currently evaluating potential indemnity claims but cannot estimate the amount at this time.
 The remaining escrow balance, if any, net of any indemnity claims then pending, will be released to the Sellers once the 15 month period has lapsed.

-The Company believes that sales of Jetboil's innovative cooking products can be expanded through the Company's U.S. and Canadian marketing and distribution networks and that the Company's other camping and paddling brands will benefit from Jetboil's strong presence in the Specialty trade channel and their international sales network.
+The Company believes that sales of Jetboil's innovative cooking products can be expanded through the Company's U.S. and Canadian marketing and distribution networks and that the Company's other camping and paddling brands will benefit from Jetboil's strong presence in the Specialty trade channel and from its international sales network.
 The Jetboil acquisition, including acquired goodwill, is included in the Company's Outdoor Equipment segment.